GED Alternatives-What State Has The Easiest GED Test

 You will notice that it’s absolutely worth getting your GED credential as college doors will open up for you, and your professional options will grow as well.

-Please note that the TASC exam is no longer available, but earlier TASC scores can be transferred to the HiSET or GED.
+Please note that the TASC exam is no longer available, but earlier TASC scores can be transferred to the HiSET or GED in most states.

 GED And HiSET Overview